 Availability of new H5N1 prototype strain for influenza pandemic vaccine development

-Studies on antigenic properties of A(H5N1) vaccine reference strains and their relation to the emerging H5N1 viruses are ongoing in the WHO H5 Reference Laboratory Network.
+Studies on antigenic properties of these vaccine reference strains and their relations with the emerging H5N1 viruses are ongoing in the WHO H5 Reference Laboratory Network.

 The Global Influenza Programme has been closely monitoring the antigenic and genetic evolution of the circulating viruses, especially human isolates.
-Countries are encouraged to share with WHO their specimens/isolates, both from humans and animals, in order to be included in WHO's H5N1 vaccine selection and development and other activities of public health significance.
+Countries are encouraged to share with WHO their specimens/isolates, both from humans and animals, in order to be included in WHO's H5N1 vaccine selection/development and other activities of public health significance.